random-goose/precog-task/README.md

 ### Analysis of prompts
 The prompts seemed to be a random assortment of first names, religions, and sexes from an Indian-centric dataset.
-My intuition guides me to think a python script could have been used to generate the prompts from the lists of Indian first names, religions, and sexes.
+My intuition guides me to think a Python script could have been used to generate the prompts from the lists of Indian first names, religions, and sexes.

 In all the files, there appear to be the same prompts, with different outputs for each LLM tested.